Active travel and 20-minute neighbourhoods

 Walking and cycling are not only more sustainable than motorised transport in environmental terms but can also be an important part of healthy living.

-A Plaid Cymru government would work towards creating 20-minute neighbourhoods in all our towns and cities providing convenient, safe, pedestrian access to the places people need to go and the services people use nearly every day: public transport, shopping, school, parks, and social activities.
+Plaid Cymru supports the principle of creating 20-minute neighbourhoods in all our towns and cities providing convenient, safe, pedestrian access to the places people need to go and the services people use nearly every day: public transport, shopping, school, parks, and social activities.

-- Make 20mph the default speed limit in all built up areas.
+- Designating safer speed limits in all built up areas

-- Establish a programme to relocate public sector offices to town and city centres away from out-of-town developments.
+- Supporting the location of council offices to town and city centres away from out-of-town developments

 We will also encourage walking and cycling with a specific focus on access for disabled groups.
 There will be investment in better pavements, dropped curbs, public toilets and benches and improving public accessibility to amenities such as parks and public transport.